michael-brade/LaTeX.js/README.md

 [here](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language) for some interesting examples.

-It is even undecidable wheather a TeX program has a parse tree.
+It is unclear whether a TeX program has a parse tree.
 There has been done some research on the problem of parsing TeX, see [here](http://www.mathematik.uni-marburg.de/~seba/publications/sle10.pdf).

 To quote the four problems of TeX: